-14.4.4 Fourth Generation
+14.4.4 Fourth Generation of Human Rights

 Several analysts claim that a fourth generation of human rights is emerging, which would include rights that cannot be included in the third generation, first and second generation rights.
 These rights are related to technological development and information and communication technologies and cyberspace.